plopezm/kaiser/README.md

 # To be implemented

-- [ ] [Job management] Rest API for creating, executing, removing tasks remotely.
+- [ ] [Job management] GraphQL API for creating, executing, removing tasks remotely.
 - [x] [Job scheduling] Scheduling jobs using ISO 8601 Duration
 - [ ] [Command interface] A commandline interface to manage kaiser
 - [ ] [Web interface] A web interface to manage kaiser
 - [ ] [Plugins] More plugins

 # What is implemented